axyn45/comp9727-25t2/project/project-presentation-llm-and-results.md

 In our final evaluation, this LLM-based model was one of the top-performing methods, proving particularly effective for users with thematically consistent voting histories.
 This demonstrates the significant value of using deep semantic understanding for content-based recommendation.

 # 2. Results

 ## 2.1 Script
-(Start with the chart visible to the audience)

-We evaluated five different recommender models on posts from the r/Showerthoughts subreddit.
-We measured performance using NDCG@200, which tells us how good the top 200 recommendations are for a given user.

-(Point to the overall chart)

-The first thing you'll notice from this chart is that there's no single winner.
-The performance of every model is extremely dependent on the individual user.
-For some users, we get great results, while for others, we get none at all, which probably indicates that user tastes in r/Showerthoughts are very personal and diversified thing.

-(Point to the peaks for daygloviking and baddonkey)

-Let's look at where the models did well.
-For the user daygloviking, the LLM and TF-IDF models were outstanding.
-For baddonkey, the SVM model was the clear winner.
-This strongly suggests that these users have very consistent tastes.
-When a user’s upvotes have a clear theme, our models can build an accurate profile and find similar content.

-(Gesture to the users with zero scores)

-Now, let's talk about the most common result: a score of zero.
-This isn't necessarily a bug; it highlights two key challenges.

-First, this is a "needle in a haystack" problem.
-We're asking the model to find a few specific posts a user liked from a massive pool of over 95,000.
-That's incredibly difficult.

-Second, the nature of r/Showerthoughts means many users have very diverse tastes.
-They might upvote a philosophy post, a tech joke, and a pun all in one session.
-This creates a "blurry" taste profile that's hard for any content-based model to pin down.

-So while the LLM model showed the best average performance statistcally, no single model works for everyone.
-The classic TF-IDF is still very competitive, and niche models like SVM and Vector Negation can capture unique user tastes.
+Before diving into the results, it's important to justify our choice.
+So NDCG@200 provides a wider, more realistic window to evaluate a model's ability to rank relevant items highly, even if they don't appear in the absolute top positions.
+It also gives partial credit for placing a good item at rank 150 versus not finding it at all, making it a more suitable metric for this "needle in a haystack" problem.

+The standout of this analysis is Vector Negation.
+As seen in the chart, the red dotted line for VN achieves overall high scores for many users where other models struggled.
+The model doesn't just match personal taste; it also prioritizes content that is already validated and found engaging by the community, significantly increasing the likelihood of a successful recommendation.

+With that said, the LLM and TF-IDF models are still remarkable for users with consistent tastes, as seen with the user `daygloviking`.
+So when a user's upvotes are all tightly clustered around a single theme, a pure content-based approach is sufficient.
+However, for the more common "generalist" user, these models are hampered by their inability to leverage the powerful signal of a post's existing popularity.

+As for the SVM and Neural Network, these models continue to be relatively niche performers, but occasionally finding success for specific users.
+For example `baddonky` showed outstanding performance for SVM.

-For a real-world application, the best path forward would be a hybrid system—perhaps using a fast model like TF-IDF to get a list of candidates, and then using the deeper understanding of the LLM to re-rank those results for the user.
+Which really reminds us that for a real-world application, the best path forward would be a hybrid system — perhaps using a fast model like TF-IDF to get a list of candidates, and then using the deeper and more sophisticated methods to re-rank those results for the user.